dhondta/python-tinyscript/docs/pages/enhancements.md

 `string` is slightly enhanced with a few new functions:

 - `shorten`: shortens a string, taking by default the terminal width, otherwise a length of 40 characters (unless user-defined), and using an end token (by default "`...`").
-- `sort_natural`: sort a list of strings taking numbers into account (returns nothing)
+- `sort_natural`: sort a list of strings taking numbers into account (returns nothing).
-- `sorted_natural`: return a list of strings taking numbers into account
+- `sorted_natural`: return a list of strings taking numbers into account.

 -----